Kelvin Fletcher: Career

-Fletcher was once a National Champion in the minority sport inline hockey.
-He played for local Chadderton club 'Chaddy' Wildsharks.
-He was a national champion in 1998 when he and his team travelled to Newcastle and won the tournament over a weekend.
-Whilst playing for the 'Chaddy' Wildsharks, Fletcher gained many young fans who knew him from Emmerdale fame.
-They would turn out to watch him play, giving the 'Chaddy' Wildsharks junior team a larger than average audience.

 On 8 September 2019, it was announced that Fletcher would be a competitor in the 2019 series of the BBC television competition, Strictly Come Dancing, as a replacement for reality TV star Jamie Laing, who had to withdraw from the show prior to airing due to a foot injury.
 He went on to reach the final and win the competition, resulting in his dance partner, Oti Mabuse, winning her first title on the show.

+In 2021 Fletcher and his wife, Liz Marsland, bought a 120 acre plot of land in the village of Wincle near Macclesfield, Cheshire, with the plan to set up a farm.
+Their efforts were filmed for a BBC TV series, Kelvin's Big Farming Adventure which aired in January 2022.
+In 2023 the couple filmed a new series on the farm for ITV, Fletchers' Family Farm, which consisted of 8 hour long episodes as well as a special Fletchers' Family Farm at Christmas broadcast on 24 December 2023.

-Since leaving Emmerdale, Fletcher has appeared in Death in Paradise and Moving On.
+Since leaving Emmerdale, Fletcher has appeared in Death in Paradise, and Moving On.
 In January 2022, he played the part of Jack in The Teacher alongside Sheridan Smith.